pritam02/InsticatorSession/README.md

 ### Security Considerations

-We should Sanitize all the incoming inputs for the analytics pixel since it can be prone to Cross-site Scripting(XSS) attack
+We should Sanitize all the incoming inputs for the analytics pixel since it can be prone to Cross-site Scripting(XSS) attack.